idiv-biodiversity/plant-pollinator-romania/README.md

 Choropleth maps of studies done in Europe on:

-a) pollen limitation
+- pollen limitation
-b) plant-pollinator networks
+- plant-pollinator networks

 The scripts concerning map plotting are `get_country_pl_data.r` and `maps_pollen_lim.r`.